 I picked up this book because I’d recently visited the Scottish Highlands, and I was in the mood for a classic murder mystery set in that landscape.
 And indeed, some…

-Up the Junction by Nell Dunn
+Up the Junction by Nell Dunn (Review)

 This was an interesting little Virago book that lifts the lid on 1960s factory girls in London through a series of short stories.
 Expect trauma delivered staccato style and sleek characters…